5 Fruits to Balance Your Cholesterol Levels

 3. Orange juice for good cholesterol

-To understand why orange juice helps us balance our cholesterol, we need to talk about sterols.
+To understand why orange juice helps us balance our cholesterol, we need to talk about sterols:

-4. Strawberries, a healthy temptation
+4. Strawberries: A healthy temptation

-Something as easy as adding fruit to our salads for color can help balance your cholesterol levels.
-Or another idea is to take an apple with us wherever we go.
-This way we have a healthy snack for when hunger strikes.
+We know that fruit on its own will never be enough.
+This means you have to make changes in your diet.
+This takes a lot of effort.
+Something as easy as adding fruits to your salads can help balance your cholesterol levels.
+Another idea is to take an apple with you wherever we go.
+This way, you have a healthy snack when hunger strikes.